djjolicoeur/stately/README.md

 *pre* pre alpha quality.
 More of an idea than anything useful at this point.
 Use at your own risk

+This readme is a work in progress as well.
+I will update as time allows

+### next steps
+* testing -- in progress
+* better examples -- on deck

 ## Rational

 Over the course of my career I have come across numerous scenarios that involve